 An enrolment pack will be sent to you at the beginning of August.
 This will contain all you need to know about enrolling to college.
 You will need to come and enrol at the end of August so please avoid booking holidays around this time.

 Enrolment is where you officially sign-up for your course and is usually held at the end of August after you have received your GCSE results.
 You will meet your tutors, fill in all the necessary paperwork and get your student card.

 Don’t panic!
 Contact our Information Team and they can help you with your next step.
 You can also look on the website for details of when you can come in to college to an Advice and Guidance session for students who are unsure about their plans and/or disappointed with their GCSE results.
 The Information Team can be contacted by telephone: +44 (0)1226 216 123 or email firstname.lastname@example.org

 If you are aged 18 or under you will not have to pay any tuition fees for most college full time study programmes.

-If you are aged 19 or over, please see our Course fees and funding page.
+If you are aged 19 or over, please see our Paying for your course

 Please see our Student Travel page.